dice-roller/documentation/docs/guide/readme.md

 This library is a JS based dice roller that can roll various types of dice and modifiers, along with mathematical equations.

-It's main purpose is for use in pen and paper RPGs, like Dungeons & Dragons, Pathfinder, Cyberpunk etc., where players have to roll complicated combinations of dice.
+It's main purpose is for use in pen and paper / tabletop RPGs, like Dungeons & Dragons, Pathfinder, Cyberpunk, Warhammer etc., where players have to roll complicated combinations of dice.

 ## How it works